alosadagrande/tekton-dpdk/blog.md

     - name: testpmd-build-and-deploy
 ```

 Finally, create the proper RBAC configuration so that the `EventListener` Pod can read all Tekton Triggers resources so that it can know what to do with each event.
-The [RBAC](https://github.com/alosadagrande/tekton-dpdk/blob/master/resources/triggers/rbac.yaml) YAML file to assign the Role to the `pipeline` service account.
+The [RBAC](https://github.com/alosadagrande/tekton-dpdk/blob/master/resources/triggers/rbac.yaml) file assigns the Role to the `pipeline` service account.

-A [Route](https://github.com/alosadagrande/tekton-dpdk/blob/master/resources/triggers/route.yaml) must be exposed as well so that the remote Git repository can send events to our Development cluster.
+A [Route](https://github.com/alosadagrande/tekton-dpdk/blob/master/resources/triggers/route.yaml) must be exposed as well, so that the remote Git repository can send events to our Development OpenShift cluster.

 # Validation

-Lastly, we need to validate our CD pipeline.
-In the [video](http://www.youtube.com/watch?v=Om_Ob1kDI6A), a change will be pushed into the master branch of testPMD repository and will fire our workflow:
+Lastly, validate the CD pipeline.
+In the [video recording](http://www.youtube.com/watch?v=Om_Ob1kDI6A), you can see that every change pushed into the master branch of testPMD repository will fire our workflow:

 [![Verification of the pipeline](http://img.youtube.com/vi/Om_Ob1kDI6A/0.jpg)](http://www.youtube.com/watch?v=Om_Ob1kDI6A "DPDK application built using OpenShift Pipelines based on Tekton")